GoogleCloudPlatform/community/tutorials/run-sailsjs-on-google-app-engine.md

     sails lift

-Go to `http://localhost:1337` to see the new project's home page.
+Visit [http://localhost:1337](http://localhost:1337) to see the new project's home page.

 ## Deploy

 Run the following command to deploy your app:

-    gcloud preview app deploy
+    gcloud app deploy

-Go to `http://<your-project-id>.appspot.com` to see the `Hello World!` message.
+Visit `http://YOUR_PROJECT_ID.appspot.com` to see the `Hello World!` message.

 Note: When the the Sails.js app is deployed it will automatically switch to production mode and listen on the correct port.

+[nodejs-gcp]: running-nodejs-on-google-cloud